datacommonsorg/docsite/custom_dc/deploy_cloud.md

 1. [Authenticate to GCP](#gen-creds).
 1. Run all the Terraform commands as listed in the above procedure.

-If you intend to deploy several cloud instances, see xxx for a recommended way of using Terraform to do this.
+If you intend to deploy several Google Cloud instances, see [Manage multiple Terraform deployments](#multiple) for a recommended way of using Terraform to do this.

 ## Manage your data